Is your website being as effective as it could at getting you the business you want?

-Show product reviews, case studies, or testimonials from your customers.
+Display product reviews, case studies, or testimonials from your customers.
 This article from ConversionXL describes the why and how of adding social proof to your site.

 Your website doesn’t have to win design awards, but it should be attractive and professional if you are running a business.

 Look at your website critically.
 Compare it to your competitors.